ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 # Introduction

 Among the various biological resources, ortholog information can play a central role in integrating the biological data of multiple species [@Chiba2015].
 Various orthology finding tools are available, but they provide different results.
 It is important to examine the difference for plant research.
-Although there are several benchmarking tools for the comparison of various orthology finding tools such as AAA and BBB by using statistical methodologies, it is also important points to compare such tools by picking up some specific genes.
-Here, we selected five plant genes with different degree of conservation and focusing on Arabidopsis (Arabidopsis thaliana) and soybean (Glycine max) to figure out the differences of orthology finding tools.
+Although a benchmarking tool such as LEMOrtho (https://lemortho.ezlab.org) [@seppey2020lemmi] by using the standardized gene sets for the comparison of various orthology finding tools, it is also important to compare such tools by picking up some specific genes of interest.
+Here, we selected five plant genes with different degree of conservation and focusing on Arabidopsis (*Arabidopsis thaliana*) and soybean (*Glycine max*) to figure out the differences of orthology finding tools.

 # Hackathon results